acados/acados/docs/interfaces/index.md

 To get started with this interface we recommend the examples in `<acados_root>/examples/acados_matlab_octave/getting_started`.

-The problem formulation is stated in [this PDF](https://github.com/acados/acados/tree/master/docs/problem_formulation/problem_formulation_ocp_mex.pdf)
+The problem formulation is stated in [this PDF](https://github.com/acados/acados/tree/master/docs/problem_formulation/problem_formulation_ocp_mex.pdf).

+The explanation of the various options can be found also in a spreadsheet style at this [link](https://docs.google.com/spreadsheets/d/1rVRycLnCyaWJLwnV47u30Vokp7vRu68og3OhlDbSjDU/edit?usp=sharing) (thanks to [@EnricaSo](https://github.com/EnricaSo)).

 This interface uses the shared libraries created using the make command from the main `acados` folder